 First Solar (FSLR)

 Arizona-based First Solar makes and sells solar cells and modules for residential and commercial markets all over the world.
 But the company is mature, struggling to maintain growth.
-Third-quarter revenues were $546 million, down 19% from the year before, while earnings were $0.29, down 46% from the year before.
-FSLR was a hot stock back in 2007, but it’s been trending sideways for six years.
-It’s up 16% over the past month—which in this crowd is like going backwards.
+FSLR was a hot stock back in 2007, but it’s been trending sideways for several years.

 Timothy Lutts heads one of America’s most respected independent investment advisory services.
 Each week, Tim personally picks the single best stock in his exclusive Cabot Stock of the Week advisory.
 Build your wealth and reduce your risk with the top stock each week for current market conditionsLearn More

 *This post has been updated from an original version, published in 2020.